 The circular motion is a motion in which the distance of a particle (radius) moving in a plane from a fixed point (centre) remains constant.
 The circular motion is a 2D motion in a plane.
 It can be classified into two types: uniform with constant speed and constant angular rotation rate or non-uniform with changing rotation rate.

 Variables of Motion:

 Angular Position: The angle subtended by the position vector with the reference line is called the angular position of a particle.

 Angular Displacement (θ): It is the angle by which the position vector of the moving particle is rotated with respect to the reference line.
 It is the dimensionless quantity and its SI unit is radian.
 The angular displacement is also measured in degrees or revolutions.

 In a circular motion, Newton’s law is applied in two perpendicular directions.
-The first one is along the tangent and the other one is perpendicular to it (towards the center).
-The component of force acting along the tangent is called the tangential force (Ft) and the component of force acting along the center is called the centripetal force (Fc).
+The first one is along the tangent and the other one is perpendicular to it (towards the centre).
+The component of force acting along the tangent is called the tangential force (Ft) and the component of force acting along the centre is called the centripetal force (Fc).